 After patients check out of rehab, they may be faced with the biggest challenge of all.
 They may fall back with the old crowd they used, and they will deal with several other stressors that make them want to use.

-The right facility will provide an outpatient treatment plan to provide the support they need to continue to fight Gabapentin addiction potential and maintain a sober living.
+The right facility will provide an outpatient treatment plan to provide the support they need to continue to fight Gabapentin addiction.

 Blueprints for Recovery provides terrific inpatient and outpatient treatment and takes it to the next level with our three-phase approach.